CATIE

 Resistance and cross-resistance

 Over time, as new copies of HIV are made in the body, the virus changes its structure.
-These changes are called mutations and can cause HIV to resist the effects of anti-HIV drugs, which means those drugs will no longer work for you.
-Combining Kivexa with at least two other anti-HIV drugs delays the development of drug resistance.
+These changes, called mutations, can cause HIV to resist the effects of anti-HIV drugs, which means those drugs will no longer work for you.

 To reduce the risk of developing drug resistance, all anti-HIV drugs should be taken every day exactly as prescribed and directed.
-If doses are delayed, missed, or not taken as prescribed, levels of abacavir and 3TC in the blood may fall too low.
-If this happens, resistant virus can develop.
-If you find you are having problems taking your medications as directed, speak to your doctor and nurse about this.
+If doses are delayed, missed or not taken as prescribed, the level of medicines in the blood may fall too low.
+If this happens, the HIV in your body can become resistant to the medication.
+If you find you are having problems taking your medications as directed, speak to your doctor, nurse or pharmacist about this.
 They can find ways to help you.

 When HIV becomes resistant to one drug in a class, it sometimes becomes resistant to other drugs in that class.
 This is called cross-resistance.
 Feel free to talk with your doctor about your current and future treatment options.
-To help you decide what these future therapies might be, at some point your doctor can have a small sample of your blood analysed using resistance testing.
-Should HIV in your body become resistant to abacavir and/or 3TC, your doctor, with the help of resistance testing, can help put together a new treatment regimen for you.
+To help you decide what these future options might be, at some point your doctor can have a small sample of your blood analyzed to test for resistance.
+Should the HIV in your body become resistant to abacavir and/or 3TC, your doctor can recommend a new treatment combination for you.

 Dosage and formulations